Skip to main content Skip to footer

 If you would like to carry out any improvements to your leasehold or shared ownership property you will usually need to write to us providing full details of the work you would like to carry out.

-Once these have been considered the Leasehold and Service Charge Team will respond confirming if permission is granted or denied.
+Once these have been considered the Leasehold and Contracts Team will respond confirming if permission is granted or denied.

 If you live in a block of flats, we are not usually able to give permission to any improvements that will alter the structure of the building.